Shahid Bahonar University of Kerman: Founder

-Previous and current name
+Renaming

 Before the Islamic Revolution of 1979, the university was known as the University of Kerman.
-It was later changed to the name of Shahid Bahonar University to honour the name of Mr Bahonar.
-Hojatoleslam Mohammad Javad Bahonar (Persian: محمدجواد باهنر, 5 September 1933 – 30 August 1981) was an Iranian scholar, Shiite theologian and politician who served as the Prime minister of Iran from 15 to 30 August 1981 when he was assassinated by Mujahideen-e Khalq MEK, also known as PMOI and KMO.
+The name was later changed to Shahid Bahonar University to honour Mohammad-Javad Bahonar (Persian: محمدجواد باهنر, 5 September 1933 – 30 August 1981).
+Bahonar was an Iranian scholar, Shiite theologian and politician who served as the Prime Minister of Iran from 15 to 30 August 1981 when he was assassinated by Mujahideen-e Khalq MEK, also known as PMOI and KMO.
 He is the first Iranian cleric Prime Minister.

+Academic history

+In 1980 the Department of Mathematics was awarded the first doctoral degree in mathematics in all of Iran.
+Moreover, the second and third doctoral candidates in mathematics awarded in the country were also graduates of this department.

 Campuses

 The university has two major campuses.
-One is the Afzalipour Campus which is located in the southern part of Kerman City and is considered the main campus.
+The Afzalipour Campus is located in the southern part of Kerman City and is considered the main campus.
 The Afzalipour Campus includes faculty buildings, research centres, the main library, residential halls, the mosque, administrative buildings, and several sports venues.

-The other main campus is the Campus of Technology and Engineering located in the western part of Kerman City.
-The university also has several satellite campuses in the Province of Kerman.
+The other main campus is the Campus of Technology and Engineering, located in the western part of Kerman City.
+The university also has several satellite campuses in the province of Kerman.
 The Sirjan Campus started accepting graduate-level students in 2012 and planned to make the campus international.
-There are also some plans to open an international campus in the island of Qeshm in the Persian Gulf.
+There are also plans to open an international campus in the island of Qeshm in the Persian Gulf.